 Many people in America suffer from neck pain and tooth grinding.
 Over-the-counter pain relievers seem to do little, and the cause of their aches remains a mystery.
 Constant pains in the neck, head, or face, could be a sign of more serious disorder called TMD or TMJ.
-Your Lake Forest dentist, Dr. James Fondriest, explains TMJ disorder and what you can do to end chronic neck pain.
+Dr. James Fondriest, explains TMJ disorder and what you can do to end chronic neck pain.

 A Pain in the Neck

 Thankfully, a variety of treatment options exist for TMJ disorder.
 Since teeth grinding usually causes TMD, reduce the amount of stress in your life to help fight bruxism.
 Studies show stress to be a leading factor in bruxism.
-Putting a stop to grinding your teeth will ease neck pain and protect your teeth from long-term damage.
-Also, try to avoid chewimg ice or chewing gum, which require repetitive motions that strain the jaw.
+Putting a stop to grinding your teeth will ease neck pain and protect your teeth from long term damage.
+Also, try to avoid chewing ice or chewing gum, which require repetitive motions that strain the jaw.

 Come visit us to lean more about your neck pain and tooth grinding